Table of Contents

 If the waiver request is for appointments in multiple departments, one waiver form will need to be submitted for each appointment.
 The required documentation for each appointment may be identical but should be attached to each of the submitted forms.

 Routing of the Faculty Search Waiver Request forms follows normal Workflow routing paths for your dept./org unless modified by your Workflow administrator.
 Instructions for Universal Workflow administrators are available in Workflow Help at: https://workflow.uiowa.edu/help.
-Post-org review and approval of the form and its attachments will be performed by the Office of the Provost and OIE.
+Post-org review and approval of the form and its attachments will be performed by the Office of the Provost and OCRC.

 The University has instituted a number of policies affecting the employment of faculty, staff, and students.
 The following policies and statements are listed in the university’s Operations Manual.